 Word that Paul McCartney is working on a new album was overshadowed earlier this week by news that he's also planning a world tour, but details are starting to emerge about the rocker's latest recording project.
 Mark Ronson is involved, for one thing.

 After DJing McCartney's wedding to Nancy Shevall in 2011, Ronson joined the former Beatle in the studio to produce three new songs, he told The Associated Press.
 "It's really good.
 He writes really good songs," Ronson said.
+The producer is no stranger to working with talented performers, having collaborated with Grammy winners Amy Winehouse, Adele, Bruno Mars and Christina Aguilera.
+But teaming with McCartney, he said, was "on another level."

 "He understands that you're so nervous to be working with Paul McCartney, 'cause everyone is," Ronson said.
 "He gives you a lot of leeway, but then at the end of the day, you need to deliver the goods."